Phil Hartman (Getty Images I NBC | Dave Bjerke)

 Phil Hartman died May 28, 1998, 15 years ago today.
 When I think of the comedian-actor-writer and his death at such a young age – he was only 49 – I feel a bit cheated.

-Famous since his eight-year run on Saturday Night Live, Hartman in 1998 was at the height of his career.
+Famous since his eight-year run on Saturday Night Live, the Canada native was at the height of his career in 1998.
 He was working on projects like The Simpsons and News Radio, preparing to voice the goofy spaceman Zapp Brannigan on Futurama, thinking about creating a live-action movie about his Simpsons character Troy McClure, and more.
 His sudden, tragic death – killed by his wife in a bizarre murder-suicide – left his friends and fans shocked and baffled.
 Fifteen years later, fans like me are still missing Hartman – and the massive amount of brilliant comedy we’ve missed out on without him in the world.

 The Pee-wee Herman Show: Hartman and Paul Reubens were friends and comedy collaborators early in their careers.
 Together they created the Pee-wee character and, while Reubens played Pee-wee, Hartman was a writer for the show – as well as the seafaring Captain Carl.